ofakhri860/GCData-Project/CodeBook.md

 * x_train, y_train, x_test, y_test, subject_train and subject_test are the original untouched data files.
 * x_data, y_data and subject_data resulted in the merger of the data files from above.
-* features file contained the corrected column names for the x_data dataset.
+* features file contained the corrected column names for the x_data set.
-* activities file contained the same for the y_dataset.
+* activities file contained the same for the y_data set.
 * whole_data merges x, y, and subject datasets created and transformed previously into a combined dataset.
 * tidy_data is a table generated from the whole_data dataset and filters the data so only the requested averages are present.